Stone Baby, 2013, found objects. pigment, glass beads, metal beads, ribbon, 5.5' x 3.5' x 2'

 54” L x 36” H x 20” D

-This installation honors the Curandera (healer) in latin culture, individuals who have dedicated their lives to maintaining the physical and spiritual well being and equilibriumof their families and communities. the pieces represent the instruments and fruits of their Labors.
+This installation honors the Curandera (healer) in Latinx culture, individuals who have dedicated their lives to maintaining the physical and spiritual well being and equilibrium of their families and communities.
+The pieces represent the instruments and fruits of their Labors.

 Desaparecidas notes the ongoing struggle for human rights and the resulting disappearing of people around the world.
 Overlooked and ignored by the powerful their lives inspire and effect change in their communities and the world at large